harrydehix/simple-units/README.md

 # Roadmap
 - `Unit<C extends UnitCollection<any>>` ✅
   - Units are the base of this library.
 A unit is an instance of the `Unit` class.
-It holds so called `converters`, which "tell" unitjs how convert values to other units.
+It holds so called `converters`, which "tell" unitjs how to convert values to other units.
 Units are always part of a `UnitCollection`.
-Additionally it is recommended to bound a unit to a `UnitGroup` to support preferenced-based conversion on large data sets (see below).
+Additionally it is recommended to bound a unit to a `UnitGroup` to support group-based conversion on large data sets (see below).
 Units that are part of the same unit group should be convertible bidirectionally.
     ```typescript
     ...

-    Fahrnheit = new Unit("°F", [
+    Fahrenheit = new Unit("°F", [
       { to: "°C", convert: (val) => val * 1.8 + 32 }, // a 'to-converter'
       { from: "°C", convert: (val) => (val - 32) / 1.8 }, // a 'from-converter'
       ...